-Gary Speed: Ex-Wales manager and player to be inducted in Hall of Fame
+Gary Speed: Late Wales manager and player inducted into football Hall of Fame

-Former Wales midfielder and manager Gary Speed has been inducted into the National Football Museum Hall Of Fame.
+Late Wales midfielder and manager Gary Speed has been inducted into the National Football Museum Hall of Fame.

 Speed is Wales' most-capped outfield player and was Wales manager from December 2010 until his death in 2011.

-Former England midfielders Frank Lampard and Steven Gerrard - both Champions League winners - also make the list selected by a panel.
+Former England midfielders Frank Lampard and Steven Gerrard - both Champions League winners - also made the list selected by a panel.

 Ex-West Ham player and manager Billy Bonds and Arsenal goalkeeper Bob Wilson were also picked for induction.

-Speed had set a record with his 536 Premier League appearances but has since been overtaken by David James, Lampard, Gareth Barry and fellow Wales international Ryan Giggs whose 632 appearances is the current record.
+Speed had set a record with his 536 Premier League appearances among 840 domestic games, but has since been overtaken in the top flight by David James, Lampard, Gareth Barry and fellow Wales international Ryan Giggs.

-Sir Geoff Hurst, Gordon Banks, Sir Bobby Charlton, Peter Schmeichel, Roger Hunt, Kevin Keegan, Bryan Robson, Francis Lee, Trevor Francis, Ossie Ardiles, George Cohen, Norman Hunter, Sue Lopez and Marianne Spacey were all part of the selection committee.
+Sir Geoff Hurst, Gordon Banks, Sir Bobby Charlton, Peter Schmeichel, Roger Hunt, Kevin Keegan, Bryan Robson, Francis Lee, Trevor Francis, Ossie Ardiles, George Cohen, Norman Hunter, Sue Lopez and Marianne Spacey on the selection committee.